10 Nelson Tasman Must-Dos

 2. Or kayak in the Abel Tasman National Park

 Fancy a day-trip into the Abel Tasman National Park?
 Then the best way to do it is by kayak to see the wildlife and the famous coastline!
 There are kayaking trips from Kaiteriteri, Motueka and Golden Bay.
+Alternatively, look up The Sea Kayak Company and Wilsons.

 Location: Abel Tasman National Park

 Nelson Lakes National Park is just another beautiful place in the Nelson Tasman region.
-While you can enjoy many alpine hikes at this northern end of the Southern Alps, a must-do still remains jumping off the jetty at Lake Rotoriti – whatever time of year!
+While you can enjoy many alpine hikes at this northern end of the Southern Alps, a must-do still remains jumping off the jetty at Lake Rotoiti – whatever time of year!

 Location: Nelson Lakes National Park